marcin-piela/react-fetching-library/docs/README.md

 const client = createClient();
 ```

+If you need to define request or response interceptors, follow readme [here](https://marcin-piela.github.io/fetching-library/#/?id=interceptors)

 Next we have to add `<ClientContextProvider>` component to the root of our React component tree.
 This component [provides](https://reactjs.org/docs/context.html) the react-fetching-library functionality to all the other components in the application without passing it explicitly.
 To use an `<ClientContextProvider>` with newly constructed client see the following:

 ```js